3con/pop_hbase/docs/table.md

 Table operations: List, create, modify and delete HBase tables
 ==============================================================

-Those operations are handled by the class "PopHbaseTable" which can be retrieved from an instance of "PopHbase" through the "tables" property.
+Those operations are handled by the classes "PopHbaseTables" and "PopHbaseTable" which can be retrieved from an instance of "PopHbase" through the "tables" property.

 Grab an instance of "PopHbaseTables"
 ------------------------------------